The Queen's Gambit (novel)

 The Queen's Gambit is a 1983 American novel by Walter Tevis, exploring the life of fictional female chess prodigy Beth Harmon.
 A bildungsroman, or coming-of-age story, it covers themes of adoption, feminism, chess, drug addiction and alcoholism.
-The book was adapted for the 2020 Netflix miniseries of the same name.
+The book was adapted for the 2020 Netflix miniseries, The Queen's Gambit.

 Epigraph

 The novel's epigraph is "The Long-Legged Fly" by W. B. Yeats.
 This poem highlights one of the novel's main concerns: the inner workings of genius in a woman.
 Tevis discussed this concern in a 1983 interview, the year before his death.

 Development

-In a New York Times interview published at the time of his book's release in 1983, Tevis stated the story is "a tribute to brainy women."
+In a New York Times interview published at the time of his book's release in 1983, Tevis said the story is "a tribute to brainy women."

 There has been speculation as to the inspiration for the Beth Harmon character, but Tevis emphatically denied that she was based on anyone in the chess community, male or female.

-In 2007, actor Heath Ledger was working on what would have been his feature directing debut, an adaptation of the Walter Tevis novel "The Queen's Gambit," with British writer/producer Allan Scott.
+In 2007, actor Heath Ledger was working on what would have been his feature directing debut, an adaptation of The Queen's Gambit, with British writer/producer Allan Scott.

 The leading role of a young female chess prodigy had been offered to Oscar nominee Elliot Page.
 Ledger, himself a highly rated chess player, was due to play a supporting role as well, until his untimely death.

 Bruce Pandolfini, a US chess master, consulted on the chess positions prior to the book's publication, and was the one who suggested the book's final title after the chess opening called "Queen's Gambit".
 Thirty-eight years later, he also returned to consult on the 2020 Netflix adaptation.